2020 Annual Report

 UMaine Extension can only be successful with the help of county residents serving on the Executive Committee.
 Board members provide oversight and support to staff, as well as help promoting programs.

-Knox-Lincoln Extension is one of the most active in the state providing a broad range of programs: 4-H youth development, farm-to-school programs educating kids on healthy food choices, assistance to commercial farmers and home gardeners, support for fishermen facing impacts due to warming temperatures in the Gulf of Maine, and in-home education for new parents.
+Knox-Lincoln Extension is one of the most active in the state, providing a broad range of programs: 4-H youth development, assistance to commercial farmers and home gardeners, support to communities facing climate change impacts including sea level rise, flooding and erosion in order to improve coastal resilience, and in-home education for new parents.

 Executive Committee members are asked to attend four two-hour meetings a year focusing on county programming, building maintenance, and finances.
 Members can certainly follow their interests and become more involved in any of the county programs.

 If you’re interested in UMaine Extension Programs and giving back to your community, serving on the Executive Committee is a great place to be!
 For more information, please contact Esperanza Stancioff 207.832.0343, in Maine 800.244.2104 or email: firstname.lastname@example.org.

 Spring Greetings!
 My first connection with the University of Maine Cooperative Extension was through a Research Assistantship at the Extension office in Orono.
 I spent many hours at the Rogers Farm in Old Town, on long trips to Aroostook County and other farms researching soil management for organic bread wheat production.
 I gained a lot from my experience as a graduate student working directly with Cooperative Extension, and it is my honor to give back by serving as President of the Knox-Lincoln Cooperative Extension Association Executive Committee (KLCEA-EC).